DSkoufis/AndroidProject/README.md

 # AndroidProject
-Project for Android Dev class in UoM
+Project for Android Development class in UoM